Estuary

 plaintext

-• The table_name is the target table and must already exist in Redshift.
+• table_name: The target table that must already exist in Redshift.

-• The data_source includes the path to the data file.
+• data_source: The path to the data file in your S3 bucket.

-After you’ve run the COPY command, your S3 data will be successfully loaded to Amazon Redshift.
+After executing the COPY command, your data from S3 will be successfully loaded into Amazon Redshift.

 Method #2: Using AWS Glue to Load S3 Data to Redshift